-Before cassettes/CDs are despatched, spot checks must be made to ensure that every candidate is clearly audible.
+Before cassettes/CDs are despatched, spot checks must be made to ensure candidate is clearly audible.
 Cassettes must then be rewound to the start of side 1.

-If for any reason the cassette/CD has failed to record or there are problems with the audibility of the recordings, the Centre must contact CIE Customer Services immediately to seek advice.
+www.PapaCambridge.com If for any reason the cassette/CD has failed to record or there are problems with the audibin the recordings, the Centre must contact CIE Customer Services immediately to seek advice.